earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot02-custom-mapsggplot-R.md

 <img src="{{ site.url }}/images/rfigs/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot02-custom-mapsggplot-R/roads-axis-cleaned-1.png" title="Basic plot with title and legend title" alt="Basic plot with title and legend title" width="90%" />

-We can customize the colors on our map too.
-Below we do a few things:
+You can customize the colors on your map too.
+Below you do a few things:

-1. We figure out how many unique road types we have
+1. Figure out how many unique road types you have.
-1. We specify the colors that we want to apply to each road type
+1. Specify the colors that you want to apply to each road type.
-1. Finally we plot the data - we will use the `scale_colour_manual(values = c("rdType1" = "color1", "rdType2" = "color2", "rdType3" = "color3", "rdType4" = "color4"))` to specify what colors we want to use for what attribute value
+1. Finally you plot the data - you will use the `scale_colour_manual(values = c("rdType1" = "color1", "rdType2" = "color2", "rdType3" = "color3", "rdType4" = "color4"))` to specify what colors you want to use for what attribute value.

-Let's plot our roads data by the `RTTYP` attribute and apply unique colors.
+Let's plot your roads data by the `RTTYP` attribute and apply unique colors.

 ```r